 Where?
 At the Waikoloa Beach Marriott Resort & Spa.

-Price range: $117 (adults, excluding taxes), with an option to upgrade for $30 which gets you preferred first row seating, a lei greeting, and a Hawaiian pūpū (gift).
+Price range: $179 (adults, including taxes), with an option to upgrade for $30 which gets you preferred first row seating, a lei greeting, and a Hawaiian pūpū (gift).

-Where to book: On the Sunset Luau website.
+Where to book: On the Sunset Luau booking page1.

 6: Mauna Kea Luau (Kohala coast)